evandisoft/RedOnion/RedOnion.KSP/API/Ship.md

 - `periapsis`: double - Height above ground of lowest point of current orbit.
 - `apocenter`: double - Highest distance between center of orbited body and any point of current orbit. `(1 + eccentricity) * semiMajorAxis`
 - `pericenter`: double - Lowest distance between center of orbited body and any point of current orbit. `(1 - eccentricity) * semiMajorAxis`
-- `timeToAp`: double - Eta to apoapsis in seconds.
-- `timeToPe`: double - Eta to periapsis in seconds.
-- `period`: double - Period of current orbit in seconds.
 - `trueAnomaly`: double - Angle in degrees between the direction of periapsis and the current position.
 Zero at periapsis, 180 at apoapsis.
 - `meanAnomaly`: double - Angle in degrees between the direction of periapsis and the current position extrapolated on circular orbit.
 - `lan`: double - Longitude of ascending node.
 - `argumentOfPeriapsis`: double - Argument of periapsis.
+Angle from ascending node to periapsis.
+- `aop`: double - Argument of periapsis.
 Angle from ascending node to periapsis.
 - `position`: [Vector](Vector.md) - Center of mass relative to (CoM of) active ship (zero for active ship).
 - `velocity`: [Vector](Vector.md) - Current orbital velocity.
 - `surfaceVelocity`: [Vector](Vector.md) - Current surface velocity.